videogorillas/vgplayer-api/Subtitles.md

 ### <a id="parseSubs"></a>`Observable<Subtitles> parseSubs(Timeline timeline, String url, String codec)`

 Downloads and parses subtitles given a url

+Returns: `Observable<Subtitles>` observable with one item emitted when parsing is done

 - `timeline` Player Timeline object to align subtitles to